Introduction: Why accessibility is crucial

 - Carry out a systematic inventory

-- Prioritise according to the severity of the barriers
+- Prioritise by the severity of each barrier

 Structured implementation